Void Vanguard logo 100x100Void Vanguard

 The Design Failure Nobody Talks About

 Policies are necessary.
-They establish intent, define boundaries, and create the authoritative basis for governance.
+They establish intent, they define boundaries, and they create the authoritative basis for governance.
 I am not arguing against policies.
-I am arguing that most organizations stop at the policy layer and call it done and that this is a design failure, not an effort failure.
+I am arguing that most organizations stop at the policy layer and call it done.
+That is a design failure, not an effort failure.

-A control is an enforceable activity that makes it happen.
+A control specifies the enforceable action that makes it happen.

-A mechanism is the designed, repeatable system that produces predictable governance outcomes.
+A mechanism is the designed, repeatable system that produces the outcome whether or not any individual human remembers to execute it.

 Most governance programs conflate all three.
 They write a policy, call it a control, and wonder why the auditor issues findings.

 Pick any policy in your governance program.
 Trace it forward.
 Can you identify the specific control that enforces it?
-Can you identify the mechanism that makes that control repeatable and evidence-generating?
-Can you point to the artifact that proves the control executed last quarter?
+The specific mechanism that makes the control repeatable and evidence-generating?
+The artifact that proves the control executed last quarter?
 If the answer to any of those questions is no, you have a policy.
 You do not have a governance program.

 What a Mechanism Actually Looks Like